 Note that Automatic Jira issue creation will work only if:

-- Salesforce objects, from which you want to create Jira issues automatically, are configured be available for the authorized connection
+- Salesforce objects, from which you want to create Jira issues automatically, are configured to be available for the authorized connection.

-The following code samples shows how to write triggers for Cases.
+The following code samples show how to write triggers for Cases.
 To create triggers for other objects, replace the object name in the code accordingly.

 Automatically Create Jira issue after a Salesforce Object in inserted